Knowledge Articles > Why Excel Is Not a Grant Management System

 Another shortcoming of Excel as a grant management system is its lack of built-in collaboration features.
 Excel suffers several collaboration setbacks including:

-Insufficient real-time collaboration options: While multiple users can edit the same spreadsheet at the same time, there is a delay in saving and syncing changes, so users may not see each other’s changes immediately.
+While multiple users can edit the same spreadsheet at the same time, there is a delay in saving and syncing changes.
+Therefore users may not see each other’s changes immediately.

 Excel also lacks features such as notifications, emails, alerts, comments against workflow data and other required reminders for efficiency and collaboration that move projects forward.

-In addition, Excel does not have features for sharing documents or data with other users, which can make it difficult to collaborate on grant-related tasks and projects.
-This can be particularly problematic for organisations that have multiple team members working on different aspects of the same grant, as it may be difficult to coordinate efforts and ensure that everyone has the most up-to-date information.
+In addition, Excel does not have features for sharing documents or data with other users.
+This can make it difficult to collaborate on grant-related tasks and projects.
+It can be particularly problematic for organisations that have multiple team members working on different aspects of the same grant, as it may be difficult to coordinate efforts and ensure that everyone has the most up-to-date information.

 Inefficient Reporting

 Another limitation of Excel as a grant management system is its lack of robust reporting capabilities.
-Excel is a spreadsheet software that is primarily designed for storing and manipulating data and does not have the same level of reporting functionality as a dedicated grant management system.
+Excel is a spreadsheet software that is primarily designed for storing and manipulating data.
+It does not have the same level of reporting functionality as a dedicated grant management system.

 In grant management, organisations constantly need to generate accurate and up-to-date reports on grant activity, such as budget tracking, expenses, and progress.
 These reports often need to be customised to meet the specific requirements of each particular grant and may need to be generated on a regular basis.
-This is especially true given growing expectations around transparency and accountability in grant management – with funders and the public alike demanding more consistent data from grant making and receiving organisations.
+This is especially true given growing expectations around transparency and accountability in grant management.
+Nowadays funders and the public alike demanding more consistent data from grant making and receiving organisations.

-Excel may not have the ability to easily generate these types of reports, particularly if the data is spread across multiple worksheets or if it needs to be combined with data from other sources.
+Excel may not have the ability to easily generate these types of reports.
+Particularly not if the data is spread across multiple worksheets or if it needs to be combined with data from other sources.
 This can result in a time-consuming and manual process of generating reports, which may not be efficient or accurate.
-Furthermore, every time a new worksheet or Excel file is introduced to the reporting process additional security and data issues arise, compounding the risk of errors that could render your report useless, or worse, for stakeholders.
-Besides these more technical details, there is also the unavoidable fact that most people just don’t like looking at spreadsheets – least of all your busiest stakeholders.
-Reporting data is always easier to understand and analyse when it is visually appealing and easy to read, and unfortunately grant data stored in Excel is neither.
+Furthermore, every time a new worksheet or Excel file is introduced to the reporting process additional security and data issues arise, compounding the risk of errors.
+Consequently, this increases the chance inaccurate or useless reports.
+Besides, a spreadsheet is visually not the most appealing way consume information.
+Especially not for busy stakeholders for which data most be clear to understand at a glance.
+Reporting data is always easier to understand and analyse when it is visually appealing and easy to read.
+Unfortunately grant data stored in Excel is neither.

-In contrast, a purpose-built grant management system typically has more robust reporting capabilities – automation, single-click and smart search and filter functions that seamlessly draw data from throughout the system – that generate customised reports on grant activity more easily and efficiently.
+In contrast, a purpose-built grant management system typically has more robust reporting capabilities.
+Automation, single-click and smart search and filter functions that seamlessly draw data from the system support generating customised reports on grant activity more easily and efficiently.
 Modern grant systems can generate visually engaging and dynamic reports that can be quickly digested at a glance by all stakeholders.
-This can save organisations time and resources and ensure that they have access to accurate and up-to-date information about their grants.
+This saves you time and resources and ensure access to accurate and up-to-date information about grant programs.

 Risk of Errors

-These errors can occur for a variety of reasons, such as typos, data entry mistakes, incorrect formulas, and team members working in local versions of a cloud file – essentially creating double work.
-They can also be difficult to detect, as there is no built-in mechanism for checking the accuracy of data in Excel.
-Excel is also notorious for awkward formatting errors that can be easy to miss until they are causing frustrations – at which point they are all consuming, wasting time and energy as you attempt to deconstruct the error and determine how long you’ve been working with the wrong numbers.
+These errors can occur for a variety of reasons.
+Typos, data entry mistakes, incorrect formulas, and team members working in local versions of a cloud file are among the most common ones – essentially creating double work.
+They are often difficult to detect, as there is no built-in mechanism for checking the accuracy of data in Excel.
+Excel is also notorious for formatting errors that can be easy to miss until they are causing frustrations.
+Eventually, these can be time consuming to find and correct.

-This is a serious problem as even minor errors in grant management data can have huge consequences, leading to incorrect budgets, misreported expenses, and other issues that can compromise the integrity of the grant and its subsequent project delivery.
-In addition, errors can be time-consuming and costly to fix, as they may require manual corrections and may involve a significant amount of work to resolve.
-Without audit logs, and simple version history tracking, it can also be hard to know who made the mistake and when adding additional questions to the integrity of your data.
+This is a serious problem.
+Even minor errors in grant management data can have large consequences.
+Examples are incorrect budgets, misreported expenses, and other issues compromising the integrity of the grant and its subsequent project delivery.
+In addition, errors are time-consuming and costly to fix.
+They may require manual corrections and may involve a significant amount of work to resolve.
+Without audit logs, and a simple version history tracking, it can also be hard to know who made the mistake.
+Therefore it’s also difficult to establish when adding additional questions to the integrity of your data is necessary.

 Enter your email below for a free interactive tour of Enquire